 The most common situation for a child support order is when parents separate or divorce.
 The children will usually stay with one parent, and the parent they do not live with pays child support.
-Throughout Texas, even if the child’s parents are not married or are not living together, a child support order can usually be granted.
+In every state, even if the child’s parents were not married or were just living together, a child support order can usually be granted by the court.

 Child support is typically ordered by a judge in family court.
 Each state has child support agencies who work with the courts to enforce the court orders.
-To begin the process in Texas, each parent will need to go to court to argue their side, usually with legal counsel such as El Paso family lawyers to ensure the order is fair for both parents.
+To begin the child support process, each parent will need to go to court to argue their side, usually with legal counsel such as a family law attorney family law attorney to ensure the order is fair for both parents.

 Any child support order is meant to be for the benefit of the child or children.
 It is intended to be used only for the care of the child, which includes paying to provide housing expenses, food, clothing, medical needs, and anything else the child absolutely needs.
 It is not the same as alimony or spousal support.
 If the parent with custody does not properly provide for the child, the other parent can file a new court hearing to review the case and even ask for custody.